Emirates Game Changer Routes – New Routes Revealed!

 In late 2018, Emirates introduced its latest Boeing 777-300ER, featuring fully enclosed private suites inspired by Mercedes Benz.

 These private suites provide 40 square feet of personal space, arranged in a 1-1-1 configuration with only 6 suites in the entire cabin.
 The fully flat bed adopts a zero gravity position inspired by NASA technology, and for the middle seats, there are virtual windows – a first in the airline industry.
 Using real-time camera technology, passengers can enjoy the view outside, similar to a regular window.
 Additional features include a video call function to communicate with cabin crew, and binoculars for those who want to maximize their sky experience.
+This is by far one of the coolest airline features I have ever seen.

 However, there’s a catch – these exclusive flights operate on specific routes, and securing a spot on this aircraft can be a stroke of luck.
 With only 9 of these special aircrafts in operation, they’re a rare treat in the skies.